maitria/maitria.com/README.md

 ## What is it?

-It's the website for maitria.com (go see).
+It's the website for [maitria.com](maitria.com).
 It started just html & css.
 Duplication meant it was time to add some Clojure fun.
 In the future it will probably have a blog engine, and who knows what else.
 And it's definitely a place for learning.

 ## Why is our website open source?